twinaphex/mednafen-ps3/Readme.txt

 Thanks to:
 	The original author of Mednafen, and all of the emulators it contains.
-	The authors of Nestopia, Gambatte, VirtualBoyAdvance (and all of it's forks) The people who make the PS3 jailbreak possible
+	The authors of Nestopia, Gambatte, VisualBoyAdvance (and all of it's forks) The people who make the PS3 jailbreak possible